cjqian/GoTO/README.md

 This package (sqlParser) contains the following public methods for interacting with the database.
 Also, I'm using the [SQLX library](http://jmoiron.github.io/sqlx/).

+There are two files:
+* `sqlParser.go` has the following SQL database API.
 ```go
 // connects to and returns a pointer to the database
 func ConnectToDatabase(username string, password string, environment string) sqlx.DB {